Geographical Information Systems in Archaeology ARCH4026

 ■ develop an understanding of the underlying data, including recording methods and their limitations, within an archaeological context.

-■ apply a range of computer graphical techniques to archaeological problems, including site and landscape survey, modelling topographic and geophysical data, and 3-D archaeological modelling.
+■ apply a range of geospatial analysis and visualisation techniques to archaeological problems, including site and landscape survey, modelling topographic and geophysical data, and 3-D archaeological modelling.

 ■ enable the acquisition of a range of advanced computer-based skills beyond the typical generic skills.

 ■ promote the use of appropriate computer-based techniques and technology within archaeology.

 By the end of this course students will be able to:

 ■ critically evaluate the characteristics and quality of geospatial archaeological data